Master Mervyn the Magnificent and his awe-inspiring, automatic Atelier!

 By the Atelier, Mastered

-Of course, the kind of spectacle Mervyn attracts tends to go hand-in-hand with all kinds of tall-tales and rumour-mongering about the strange and dark and fantastic stories that circle around him.
+Of course, Mervyn tends to attract all kinds of tall-tales and rumour-mongering about the strange and dark and fantastic stories that circle around him.
+Some of these are undeniably false, some true, some half-and-half.

 Muckraker Mysteries of the Magus